sergioloppe/iambusy/README.md

 - Lives in the menu bar (`MenuBarExtra`), no Dock icon
 - Turn the light on (red) and off
 - Intensity levels: 10%, 25% (default), 50%, 100%
+- Pomodoro timer (15/20/30/45/50/60 min): the light goes red for the session, green for 10 s when time is up, then off — survives Mac sleep (wall-clock timing)
 - Hot-plug aware: reconnecting the device restores the current state
 - Handles the Kuando keepalive protocol automatically (the device turns itself off unless refreshed every few seconds)